JWriter20/CaptchaKraken-cli/README.md

 High-level flow:
 1. **Classify** the captcha (checkbox vs image grid vs text prompt, etc.).
 2. **Detect and number** all interactable elements in the captcha (checkboxes, tiles, buttons).
-3. **Plan actions** using the point and detect tools to generate click coordinates.
+3. **Plan actions** using the detect and segmentation tools to generate action bounding boxes.
 4. **Output** the sequence of actions (clicks) that can be replayed in a browser automation stack.

 ## Captcha support status